Last Updated on April 27, 2021 by Maggie Sutton

 The United States Air Force

 The United States Air Force is one of five branches of the United States military.
-There are close to 500,000 Airmen and women in this particular branch of our military, including the Air Force Reserve and the Air Force National Guard.
+There are close to 500,000 Airmen and women in the Air Force, including the Air Force Reserve and the Air Force National Guard.

 The Air Force handles over 90 percent of all military space operations, and they operate about 70 percent of all satellites in orbit right now.
 They are not only ready for battle at all times, but they are also on the lookout, searching from satellites in orbit to look for patterns of abnormal behavior from other countries that can affect the United States.